Gum disease develops in stages, and each phase requires a different level of care:

-Seeking a professional’s care and expertise at the first signs of gum disease can help prevent complications and reduce the extent of damage.
+Seeking professional dental care at the first signs of gum disease is crucial.
+Early intervention can prevent complications and minimize long-term damage.

-Maintaining good oral hygiene, combined with professional dental care, can help prevent gum disease from progressing.
+Maintaining good oral hygiene, combined with professional dental care, is essential to prevent gum disease from progressing.

 The earliest signs include red, swollen gums that bleed when brushing or flossing, along with persistent bad breath.